VirtoCommerce/vc-platform/docs/index.md

 The applications can be extended with custom modules.
 You can extend API model, persistence model, business logic and admin UI.
 For example, architecture reference includes Pricing Extensions which extend API model, Persistence model and Admin UI with the Recommended price field.

-### Virto Commerce Module
+### Virto Commerce Headless Microservice (Module)
-**Virto Commerce Module** - is a development unit.
+**Virto Commerce Headless Microservice (Module)** - is a development unit.
+Can consist of one or several microservice.
 A module must fulfill a single purpose that is narrowly defined and easy to understand.

-The following diagram illustrates the high-level architecture of Virto Commerce Module.
+The following diagram illustrates the high-level structure:

+!!! notes
     Virto Commerce provides implementations and utilities for all blocks out-of-the-box and the developer can focus on the implementation of business requirements:

 ![Architecture Reference](media/vc-architecture-module.png)

 Virto Commerce Module consists of several layers:

 1. **Module Manifest** - gives the information about the module, such as the most important files, dependencies and the capabilities the extension might use.
 1. **Tests and Documentation** - an important part of any module, which helps a new developer to learn and improve it.
 1. **API** - All business logic accessible via API: Rest or GraphQL.
 1. **Security** - access to API is limited by permissions.
-1. **Admin UI** - the module provides the intuitive admin user interface.
+1. **Admin UI (optional)** - the module provides the intuitive admin user interface.
 It lets you manage data in Admin SPA.
-1. **Cache** - From the business logic, you can use distributed cache to improve performance.
+1. **Cache (optional)** - From the business logic, you can use distributed cache to improve performance.
 1. **Business Logic** - The module solution structure is constructed using N-Tier and DDD principle and it is a business unit that is able to fully provide a set of desired features.
-1. **Events** - From the business logic, you can send internal and external events (Webhooks).
+1. **Events (optional)** - From the business logic, you can send internal and external events (Webhooks).
 1. **Database** - The module has a repository and doesn't have a connection with other modules on the database layer.
-The module can have connection string and store data in the database.
+The module can have custom connection string and store data in the custom database.
-1. **Background Jobs** - The module can run long-running operations as Background Jobs.
+1. **Background Jobs (optional)** - The module can run long-running operations as Background Jobs.
 1. **Log/Monitoring** - The module has native integration with Azure Application Insights service, as Native monitoring tool for .NET Core applications.

 ## Technology Stack Used